-Finally, you will confidentially evaluate each member of your team based on their participation and level of contributions.
-Your score will determine your part of your team's simulation grade.
+Peer evaluations: You will confidentially evaluate each member of your team based on their participation and level of contributions.
+Your score will determine your part of your team's project and sim grades.

 Policies and Procedures for Students

 The University of Texas at Dallas provides a number of policies and procedures designed to provide students with a safe and supportive learning environment.
 Brief summaries of the policies and procedures are provided for you at http://go.utdallas.edu/syllabus-policies and include information about technical support, field trip policies, off-campus activities, student conduct and discipline, academic integrity, copyright infringement, email use, withdrawal from class, student grievance procedures, incomplete grades, access to Disability Services, and religious holy days.